 Personal injury or damage to property

-You can make a claim for compensation if you have tripped, fallen or hit a pothole on a road or pavement and injured yourself or your property.
+You can make an application for compensation if you have tripped, fallen or hit a pothole on a road or pavement and injured yourself or your property.

 Please accept our apologies but rest assured that we will in time get to your case.

-You'll need to provide personal information and documentation to enable us to investigate and process your claim.
+You'll need to provide personal information and documentation to enable us to investigate and process your application.

 The information you provide to us will be processed in accordance with the General Data Protection Regulations (GDPR).
 Details of the information we hold about you and how we process it are set out in our insurance claims privacy notice.

-You can submit a claim using the online form.
+You can submit an application using the online form.
 You'll need an email address to complete the form.
-If you do not have an email address or cannot complete the form yourself you may ask a friend, relative or other representative to complete it on your behalf.
+If you don't have an email address or can't complete the form yourself you can ask a friend, relative or other representative to complete it on your behalf.

-If the claim is for personal injury and you're the claimant and are under 18 years of age (a minor) you must nominate a parent or other representative to make this claim on your behalf
+If the incident resulted in personal injury and you're the claimant and are under 18 years of age (a minor) you must nominate a parent or other representative to make this application on your behalf.

-If the claim is for damage, you'll be asked to provide evidence and documentation for the date of the claim including:
+If the application is for property damage, you'll be asked to provide evidence and documentation to support your request.

 • a copy of valid insurance certificate